dentarg/auth0-blog/_posts/2018-04-26-rxjs-6-new-changes.md

 * Attach a [`pipe()`](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-pipe) method to the source and wrap all the operators within it.
 Ensure that the `.` is removed from each operator name and that they are comma-delimited.
 Remember that some operators need to change their names.

+The following is an example of a pipeable refactoring from the release notes:

 ```javascript
 // an operator chain
 source